Program notes are essays about classical composers and their works,

 of four books on classical music, and a university professor of music.

-My current clients include Encyclopedia Britannica, Opera Colorado, the Colorado Symphony, Mainly Mozart of San Diego, the Huntsville Symphony,
+My current clients for written notes and performance talks include Encyclopædia Britannica, Opera Colorado, the Colorado Symphony,

 and the Cleveland Orchestra Blossom Festival.